Humans love stories. We also happen to love data. And what do you get when you mix data with storytelling? For our

 Formally, a case study is a detailed analysis of a given situation, used to highlight particular effects a service or product has on a given customer.
 For example, if you’re a business consultant, you can talk about client ABC Co., who was having a hard time getting their invoicing system up to snuff with increased client load.
 The inefficiencies were drowning them in incomplete invoices and inconsistent results that required rework from multiple stakeholders.
-Then they hired you and in X months they saw Y% improvement in P2C and a decrease in rework of 15%.
+Then they hired you, and in X months, they saw a Y% improvement in P2C and a decrease in rework of 15%.
 All that from implementing your proven Z system.
 See how that works?

 Case Studies: Marketing Gold?